Fy-nite/ObjectIR/README.md

 ObjectIR is a typed intermediate representation that sits between high-level OOP languages (C#, Java, C++) and their target runtimes.
 It combines the precision of stack-based IRs like CIL with structured control flow for better readability and tooling support.

+**Primary Design:** ObjectIR is primarily designed for execution on its own high-performance runtime, which provides a unified object model and advanced features for analysis, transformation, and cross-language interoperability.

+**Multi-Target Capability:** In addition to its own runtime, ObjectIR can also be compiled to each language's native runtime (such as .NET CIL, JVM bytecode, C++ code, JavaScript, etc.), making it a powerful bridge for multi-platform and multi-language development.

 ### Key Features

+- **Unified ObjectIR Runtime**: Execute modules directly on the ObjectIR runtime for maximum compatibility and advanced features
 - **Hybrid approach**: CIL-style stack instructions + structured control flow (if/while/for)
 - **Type-safe**: Strongly typed with full generic support
 - **Multi-target**: Compile to .NET CIL, JVM bytecode, JavaScript, C++, Lua, etc.